accole/Sports-Analytics/README.md

   positions fall in multiple classification groups (ex.
 C-F's can be amongst Centers or Forwards).
-  Therefore, lower values of K represent these "intermediary" positions better since they are more dispersed, but overall there are more "1-position" players in our Dataset, so more C, F, and G are classified correctly.
+  Therefore, lower values of K represent these "intermediary" positions better since they are more dispersed, but overall there are more "1-position" players in our Dataset, so more C, F, and G are classified correctly (this can be seen in KNN Graphs).
-- KNN graphs before and after classification are plotted in KNN Graphs folder
+- KNN graphs before and after classification are plotted in KNN Graphs folder.

 # connect_mysql.py

+ - Taken from Matei Lupu (mlupu98).
- - taken from mlupu98, helps connect to my_sql using python packages.
+ - Connects to MySql databases using python packages.
+ - Avoids parsing through CSV files every test run.